Divyanshuoft/Divyanshuoft/README.md

 - My portfolio website: https://divyanshuoft.github.io/https-divyansh.github.io-/
 - View my 📝 [Resume](https://divyanshuoft.github.io/https-divyansh.github.io-/DivyanshKachchhava.pdf)

-On what Project currently I'm working on?
-- I'm working in 3 Projects currently
-- SafeWalk: A security plaform which allow users to walk safely in their neighbourhood Credits: Google maps API.
-Extending it to socail media web app
-- Concorde: Developing a game using Assembly which allow user to play thorugh various levels and characters and also win or lose
-- System Monitering Tool (Updated): Making the System Efficient by using concurrent processes through pipes and forks

 As a student of Computer Science at the esteemed University of Toronto, I am an accomplished software engineer specializing in the intricate art of Software Engineering.
 I am a dynamic and accomplished software developer, armed with a deep understanding of object-oriented programming and broad experience in Android and web development.

 My relentless pursuit of new knowledge and projects has earned me a reputation as a versatile and industrious individual.
 My hobbies, including skiing, ice-skating, and air-rifle shooting, showcase my versatility and leadership potential.
 I am destined for greatness in the realm of technology.